 But, most often, BER is a one-time issue and the next growing season will be fine.

-The idea of using a barrier of crushed up egg shells around a plant we are trying to protect from snails is often recommended but neither proven nor practical.
+The idea of using a barrier of crushed up egg shells around a plant to keep slugs away is neither proven nor practical.

-But these animals have an excellent, slime-like substance (mucous) on their bodies along with extremely tough skin that both protects them from hazards like this and also assists with their mobility.
-Some sharp shells are not going to stop them!
+The slimey mucous along with extremely tough skin both protects them from hazards like this and also assists with their mobility.
+Eggshells be darned!

 This video shows how they behave when surrounded by crushed eggshells.